 Tools that keep your response team fresh, focused, and efficient

 Your ability to alert the right people—quickly and efficiently, using accurate and actionable performance insights—can make or break your incident response strategy.
-New Relic’s full-stack, programmatic alerting capabilities puts these capabilities, and more, at team members’ fingertips.
+New Relic’s full-stack, programmatic alerting puts these capabilities, and more, at team members’ fingertips.

 By defining alert conditions based on the results of custom New Relic Query Language (NRQL) queries, for example, your team can evolve alerts tied to specific, high-load system calls.
 Performance issues at these points can provide leading indicators of a problem even before it impacts production applications—giving your team the opportunity to find and fix problems before they lead to downtime, lost revenue, and customer complaints.
-Plus, features such as outlier detection and incident context use applied intelligence to spot problems faster and to suggest where to start an incident investigation.

 New Relic Alerts also helps to prevent alert fatigue—a growing problem for incident-response teams operating in microservices environments.
 Flexible alert policies and notification-channel options give teams greater control over the flow of alert-incident data, while minimizing "noise" due to redundant alert conditions.

 In addition, operations teams can use New Relic Synthetics to close a critical blind spot for many DevOps teams: monitoring and understanding end-to-end system behavior.
 Synthetics gives organizations a range of options to measure endpoint performance—from sending a simple ping command to in-depth monitors that run scripts to simulate complex scenarios.
 Synthetics also supports the use of containerized private minions to monitor internal sites and expand geographic coverage—raising the bar on security, cloud-readiness, and flexibility.